isaacmg/model_agnostic_prediction/readme.md

 ## Project Goals
 * Allow users to pre-load model weights from any framework with any save configuration

-* Works with common frameworks.
+* Works with common frameworks (GraphPipe, Kubebflow).

 * Same high level functions regardless of backend framework (i.e. preprocess, predict, process_response)